What Is Gross Profit?

 What Is Operating Profit?

 Another common type of profit is your operating profit.
 This is your company’s profit before you pay interest and income tax.
-You may also hear it referred to as the earnings before interest or taxes (EBIT).
+You may also hear it referred to as the earnings before interest or taxes (EBIT) over a given period.

 Operating profit excludes income from non-core business operations, such as the sale of assets or interest earned from accounts, but includes expenses like depreciation — a reduction in an asset’s value over time.

 Businesses typically carry various debts across loans and credit cards, which can eat into profits.
 By excluding interests on those debts, your operating profit can show a more accurate picture of how well your business is actually performing.

 For instance, if you have a high debt load, you can have a positive operating profit as well as a negative net profit — or net burn.
 This shows your business’s core operations are sustainable, and you can make better business decisions with this knowledge.

 Tips for Monitoring and Improving Profit Margins

 Before you grow your net profit margins, you need to have a baseline of your current profits and a method for consistently measuring them.